The new frontier.

 A whiskey nearly lost forever.

 A tavern keeper in 1830s Louisville, Kentucky, Augustus Bulleit was dedicated to a single goal: the creation of a bourbon unique in flavor.
-After experimenting with countless varieties in small-batch trials, he finally came upon a bourbon with the character he had long sought after.
+After experimenting with countless varieties, he finally came upon a bourbon with the character he had long sought after.